platemate87/L5/tool/map-editor-cs/README.md

 - Brush and rectangle paint tools that call into `EditableL1Map.SetOriginalTile`.
 - Passability three-state toggle (`SetPassable`) and zone selector (`SetZone`).
 - Overlays to visualize passability and zone coverage.
+- Toggle to swap the canvas/palette between hashed colors and real tile art.
 - Undo/redo stack, coordinate readout, and minimap preview.
 - Batch export back to CSV via the built-in `EditableL1Map.ToCsv()` bridge.

 ## Requirements

-- .NET 8 SDK (LTS) on Windows (download from https://dotnet.microsoft.com/).
+- .NET 8 SDK on Windows (download from https://dotnet.microsoft.com/).
+- Windows Desktop workload (e.g., `dotnet workload install windows`) **or** Windows 10 SDK 19041+ installed alongside the .NET 8 SDK to provide WinForms dependencies.
 - No Java runtime is required for the C# editor.

 ## Running the editor